codelein/prime/README.md

 ## Install

-Basic Intsall:
+# Basic Intall

+Instructions:

-      * `make`
+	* Type `make` to compile the program.

+# Operation

-Then after building Prime, type `prime` to test the program.
+Then after building, type `prime` to test the program.
 You should be able to continue from there by following the instructions given to you.

-## Unusual Top-Level Directory Files
+## Other Information

 Files: